Hardcoreprawn/architecture/input/posts/requirements/security-requirements.md

 ---
 Title: Security Requirements
-Description: Security is a critical concern of any organisation.
+Lead: Security is a critical concern of any organisation.
 The requirements will help you baseline security needs and understand the risks in your app.
 Published: 24/04/2023
 Draft: false
 Tags: